arighosh05/model-probe/README.md

 The following points pertinent to `script.py` bear mentioning.

+- Ensure model consistency.

+  Adjust the model that `script.py` via the `model` variable in Line 480.

 - Configure email settings.

   Set `EMAIL_ENABLED` to `True` to activate email alerts.
 Provide `EMAIL_SENDER` and `EMAIL_PASSWORD`.
 Customize alert recipients in `EMAIL_RECIPIENTS`.
 Configure `EMAIL_SMTP_SERVER` and `EMAIL_SMTP_PORT` appropriately.
 Critical alerts will be sent for high-concern classifications and Warning alerts will be sent for medium-concern classifications.